zhaw-iwi/promise/README.md

      ```

 3. **Create Workflow Configuration**
    - Add a file `.github/workflow/deployment.yml` to configure the GitHub Action for deployment.
+Below is the configuration for the `deployment.yml` file.
+This workflow is triggered on a push to the `[branch name]` branch and deploys the application to Heroku.
+     ```yaml
+     name: deployment

+     on:
+       push:
+         branches:
+           - [branch name]

+     jobs:
+       build:
+         runs-on: ubuntu-latest
+         steps:
+           - uses: actions/checkout@v2
+           - uses: akhileshns/heroku-deploy@v3.12.14
+             with:
+               heroku_api_key: ${{secrets.HEROKU_API_KEY}}
+               heroku_app_name: "[heroku app name]"
+               heroku_email: ${{secrets.HEROKU_EMAIL}}
+               usedocker: true
+     ```
    - Set the following values in this file:
      - `branches`: specify the branch for deployment (e.g., `main` or `deployed`).
      - `heroku_app_name`: set to your Heroku app name.

 4. **Add Dockerfile to Project Root**
    - Include a `Dockerfile` in the project root directory to specify the container setup for Heroku.
+Below is the content for the `Dockerfile`, which sets up the production environment for the application.
+     ```dockerfile
+     FROM eclipse-temurin:21.0.1_12-jdk-alpine

+     WORKDIR /[root working directory =? github repo name]

+     COPY . .

+     # Cleanup file
+     RUN sed -i 's/\r$//' mvnw
+     RUN chmod +x mvnw

+     # Build JAR
+     RUN ./mvnw clean install -DskipTests

+     # Run application with production profile
+     CMD ./mvnw spring-boot:run -Dspring-boot.run.profiles=prod
+     ```

 5. **Push to GitHub**
    - Commit and push all changes to GitHub, including the new branch if applicable (e.g., `deployed` branch).